 Before you set the external organization-wide defaults, make sure that it is enabled.
 From Setup, enter Sharing Settings in the Quick Find box, then select Sharing Settings, and click the Enable External Sharing Model button.
+External organization-wide defaults are automatically enabled in all orgs with communities or portals.

 When you first enable external organization-wide defaults, the default internal access and default external access are set to the original default access level.
 For example, if your organization-wide default for contacts is Private, the default internal access and default external access are Private as well.
+To secure access to your objects, we recommend that you set your external organization-wide defaults to Private.